theXappy/NupkgGolfing/README.md

 ### 5. Golfing the Zip Binary Format
 As mentioned, `.nupkg` is just a zip file.
 So once we zip both XMLs we still need to optimize the zip representation.
 I found this nice tool called [FileOptimizer](https://nikkhokkho.sourceforge.io/?page=FileOptimizer) by Javier Gutiérrez Chamorro.
-And I was also told about [amadvance/advancecomp](https://github.com/amadvance/advancecomp), which I think FileOptimizer uses it behind the scenes.
+And I was also told about [amadvance/advancecomp](https://github.com/amadvance/advancecomp), which I think FileOptimizer uses behind the scenes.
 Anyway both got me to a super slim .zip but they were re-compressing with a format not supported by .NET `ZipArchive` class.
 It only support DEFLATE(64)/No compression:
 ![image](https://github.com/theXappy/NupkgGolfing/assets/10898152/6b11c599-6e11-4f58-b746-ab59bc687007)